Rodent Analgesia Service

 Description | Rat - 0.65 mg/kg subcutaneous between the shoulders every 72 hours Mouse - 3.25 mg/kg subcutaneous between the shoulders every 72 hours |

-Monitoring Plan | Animals will be monitored once daily for three days to ensure adequate analgesia.
+Monitoring Plan | Animals will be monitored according to protocol requirements to ensure adequate analgesia.
 (If buprenorphine will be used in conjunction with a surgical procedure, describe the surgery monitoring here as well.) |

-Add the following information to the Complications section of your protocol:
+* Add the following information to the Complications section of your protocol:

 Potential complications for Ethiqa XR: